imayobrown/DesignDocumentTemplates/DesignDocument.md

 #### 1.1 Assumptions
-*In this seciton describe any assumptions, background, or dependencies of the software, its use, the operational environment, or significant project issues.*
+*In this section describe any assumptions, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

 #### 1.2 Constraints
 *In this section describe any constraints on the system that have a significant impact on the design of the system.*